 - Discharge for Cause

-Supervisors should contact Employee Relations, 919-515-6575, when considering a discontinuation or any disciplinary action for an EPA employee.
+Supervisors should contact Employee Relations, 919-515-6575, when considering a discontinuation or any disciplinary action for an EHRA employee.
 Individuals separated from Faculty positions may have access to the University grievance procedures for Faculty and should contact the Chair of the Faculty Senate for further information.

 For additional information, see the University Procedures, Regulations and Rules below.

 Faculty maybe discharged or terminated as a result of: